Marlonl254/Marlonl254/README.md

 - **Simple systems that evolve**, rather than perfect systems that never ship
 - **Engineering as a feedback loop**, not a one-time design exercise

-Influenced by **Elon Musk’s first-principles mindset**, I focus on reducing problems to their fundamentals and rebuilding solutions that are faster, cheaper, and more effective.

 ---

 ## 🐍 Backend Engineering (Python-Centric)